zhiwenh/delib/README.md

 # DeLib

-A non-restrictive and lightweight framework (CLI/Library) for Ethereum.
-It lets you customize your decentralized application development process to suit your specific needs.
+A non-restrictive and lightweight framework (CLI/Library) for Ethereum that allows you spawn your own Ethereum private blockchain.

 ## Features

 Library that provides the core abstractions needed in writing code for Ethereum.

 CLI that lets you easily compile, build, deploy, and execute specific methods on Ethereum Solidity smart contracts.

+Gives you access to your Ethereum private blockchain in your project folder.

 ## Requirements